Lutz Seiler: Kruso

 The island of Hiddensee was a popular East German resort and was close enough to the Danish coast to attract those who wanted to escape across the Baltic Sea to the West.
 During the summer months it attracted free-thinkers and dropouts from the mainland who would come to work in the tourist hotels and restaurants or as life-guards.
 Residents and seasonal workers were closely watched by the local Stasi and by the NVA border guards who were on the lookout for people who might attempt to escape to Denmark.

 In Kruso, Edgar flees a personal tragedy, leaving his studies at the university of Halle to work on Hiddensee for the summer as a dishwasher at the Zum Klausner restaurant.
 There he meets Alexander Krusowitsch, known as Kruso (with reference to Robinson Crusoe), who has also escaped from personal loss.

-Kruso makes it his mission teach the ‘shipwrecked’ people who flee to the island how to find an inner freedom which will enable them to return to their difficult lives on the mainland.
-However, with the fall of the Berlin Wall and the opening of the borders to the West, Kruso’s Utopian community at the Klausner comes to a sudden end.
+Kruso makes it his mission to teach the 'shipwrecked' people who flee to the island how to find an inner freedom which will enable them to return to their difficult lives on the mainland.
+However, with the fall of the Berlin Wall and the opening of the borders to the West, Kruso's Utopian community at the Klausner comes to a sudden end.